 - Taking part in any school-organised or school-related activity.

 - In some other way identifiable as a student at the school.

 Rewards will be used to recognise where students have displayed an excellent Attitude to Learning:

-- Certificates of commendations are presented in assemblies for students who achieve excellent ATL grades at Assessment Points.
+- Certificates are presented for students who achieve excellent ATL grades at Assessment Points.

 However, if a student fails to follow the Code of Conduct the following sanctions could be applied:

 - Detentions can be issued at break, lunchtime or after school.

 - Wales High School will continue to ensure that students are made aware of the consequences of their behaviour and where appropriate.